 A Rome travel itinerary wouldn’t be complete without touring the 2,000-year-old Roman ruins and iconic Rome sights – so that is where we start our adventure!

-Click here for a Rome attractions map of the sights on Day One of our three days in Rome
+Use this Link to Google Maps for a Rome attractions map of the sights on Day One of our three days in Rome.

+MAP.
 The Victor Emmanuel II National Monument (formally called Altare della Patria, or Altar of he Fatherland) celebrates Italy’s first king with a 43-foot-tall equestrian statue.
 At the base of the commanding statue is Italy’s Tomb of the Unknown Soldier.
-Victor Emmanuel Monument information and TripAdvisor Reviews
+Victor Emmanuel Monument information.

 Largo di Torre Argentina

+MAP.
 One of the world’s most famous fountains, the enormous Baroque Trevi Fountain dates to the year 1762.
 It is believed that tossing a coin into the fountain (with your right hand over your left shoulder) will guarantee a return visit to Rome.
-Trevi Fountain information and TripAdvisor Reviews
+Trevi Fountain information.

 MAP.
-A Rome landmark, the Spanish Steps were built in the 1700s, the 135 steps connect the Spanish Embassy to the Trinita dei Monti Church at the top.
+A Rome landmark, the Spanish Steps were built in the 1700s.
+The 135 steps connect the Spanish Embassy to the Trinita dei Monti Church at the top of the hill.
 At the base of the stairs, in Piazza di Spagna, is the Fontana della Barcaccia (Fountain of the Ugly Boat).
-Spanish Steps information and TripAdvisor Reviews
+Spanish Steps information.

-Click here for a Rome sightseeing map for Day Two of our Rome three-day itinerary
+Use this link to Google Maps for a Rome sightseeing map for Day Two of our Rome three-day itinerary.